CongLeSolutionX/The-Formula-Founders/Albert_Einstein/Albert_Einstein_A_Revolution_in_Physics.md

 > 2. **Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0):** Applies to all non-code content, including text, explanations, diagrams, and illustrations.
 ---

 Albert Einstein (1879-1955) was a German-born theoretical physicist who is widely hailed as one of the most influential scientists of the 20th century and of all time.
-He developed the theory of relativity, one of the two pillars of modern physics (alongside quantum mechanics) [1].
+He developed the theory of relativity, one of the two pillars of modern physics (alongside quantum mechanics)[^1].
 His work is also known for its influence on the philosophy of science.
 Einstein is best known by the general public for his mass–energy equivalence formula $E = mc^2$, which has been dubbed "the world's most famous equation" [2, p.
 231].
 He received the 1921 Nobel Prize in Physics "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect" [3], a pivotal step in the development of quantum theory.

 ```mermaid
 ---